All Episodes

 The labor unions specifically are divided.

-Supporters of the bill say that the AFL CIO, in opposing the legislation, is focused on protecting the gains that it's mostly middle class members have made in pay and benefits over the decades.
+Supporters of the bill say that the AFL-CIO, in opposing the legislation, is focused on protecting the gains that its mostly middle-class members have made in pay and benefits over the decades.

-So there is there's division on the Democrat side.
+So there's division on the Democrat side.

 We'll do that.